colts70/The-Sematic-Stack/README.md

 - `/canonical` — identity labels
 - `/sitemap` — crawl entrypoints

+⚠️ Where People Get Confused

+This sentence is important:

+/sitemap is NOT an XML sitemap.
+It is a semantic crawl declaration.

+Think of it as:

+“These are the conceptual surfaces that exist — start here.”

+Not:

+not a URL list

+not navigation

+not SEO structure

+It is a directory of meaning surfaces, not pages.

 ### 8.2 Provenance Anchors
 - `/authority` — human/legal ownership
 - `/source` — upstream datasets